eclipse/mosaic.website/content/community/groups.md

         title = "Visit DCAITI"
         url = "https://www.dcaiti.tu-berlin.de/"
 [[card]]
-    text = """The [openMobility Working Group](https://openmobility.eclipse.org/) was founded to support the development and broad introduction of open source mobility modeling and simulation technologies.
-The aim of the Working Group is to deliver a openMobility framework of tools based on validated models, which are accepted as standard tools in industry applications and academia.
+    text = """The [openMobility Interest Group](https://openmobility.eclipse.org/) was founded to support the development and broad introduction of open source mobility modeling and simulation technologies.
+The aim of the Interest Group is to deliver a openMobility framework of tools based on validated models, which are accepted as standard tools in industry applications and academia.
 Eclipse MOSAIC is one part of the broad range of tools developed in this group."""
     [card.width]